 Anxiety built within me as I approached the courtroom, wondering why the request for notes on a case in which the transcription had been prepared and filed.
 I felt like the star in The Emperors' New Clothes as I entered the courtroom, aware of all the eyes upon me.

 "Young lady." began Judge Brown, "seem like you left something out of the transcription when you typed it up, and you've caused us quite a problem here.
 Find the instructions to the jury and let's see what you did here."

 As I read the stenographic notes of the jury instructions, glancing over my brow periodically I recognized the look of empathy of my colleague, who was unfortunate enough to witness what appeared to be an ultimate black mark against my reputation.
-I think she was my only true fiend in the courtroom.
+I think she was my only true friend in the courtroom recording equipment.

 Concluding, the defense attorney again asked to have the judgment on the verdict, finding and sentencing set aside, and a new trial set for the defendant.
 Refusing to accept the possibility of error, Judge brown decided at this point of impasse between the attorney's he would instruct the states' attorney to prepare "a petition against the court reporter for the costs of the original trial," and the matter would have to be reset.